 This work has led to the accumulation of two large datasets held by the JNCC and two JNCC publications, which classify river and lake vegetation communities according to the composition of their aquatic plants.

 The British Rivers Vegetation Communities Classification

-The Vegetation Communities of British Rivers: a revised classification is based upon the composition of aquatic plant communities in rivers.
+Vegetation Communities of British Rivers: a revised classification, published in 1999, is based upon the composition of aquatic plant communities in rivers.
 It comprises three different levels of classification.
 Each of these is described in the publication and accompanied by a distribution map and details of the physical features and aquatic plants.
 A key to classify newly surveyed sites is included.

 The first comprehensive classification scheme for British rivers (Holmes 1983) was based on aquatic plant surveys from 1,055 sites throughout England, Scotland and Wales.
 These were carried out between 1978 and 1982 by the Nature Conservancy Council.
 The revised classification (Holmes et al. 1999) improved on and expanded the original version with the addition of 459 new surveys and the use of TWINSPAN (Two-Way Indicator Species Analysis).
 In addition to classifying the sites, the TWINSPAN outputs were used to show relationships between the river groups, community types and sub-types that were identified, as well as the environmental variables related to these.

 The rivers classification includes three hierarchical levels:

 - River Groups: This highest level consists of four distinct broad groups (A–D) representing an environmental gradient from lowland eutrophic rivers, to those that are essentially upland, torrential and oligotrophic.

 - River Community Types: This second tier of division comprises ten River Community Types (RCTs) (I–X).